 It may seem obvious, but spending some time thinking about exactly what area of the deck you’re trying to light up, and why it needs to be illuminated, will go a long way in determining what deck light will be best for your application.
 Will these lights be forward-facing headlights to aid the operator’s vision at night, or will they be used to illuminate an area on board to aid passengers and crew?
 Will the lights light up a walkway for passengers to see while boarding at night, or a large area of deck where the crew will be working?

 A deck light to be used for a headlight or a narrow walkway light dictates using a light with a narrow and focused beam like a spotlight, while a floodlight would be needed to illuminate a large aft deck.
 So defining the exact intent of the deck light goes a long way in determining which one is the best choice for your vessel.
+Since LED lights have become more popular than halogens, it’s also important to know what to consider when choosing your marine LED lights.

 Where will the deck lights be installed?